-- an area of the world, geographically, politically or culturally prescribed, such as the United States, Latin America, Asia, East Europe or the Middle East;
+- an area of the world, geographically, politically or culturally prescribed, such as Latin America, Asia, East Europe or the Middle East;

-- a specific problem that is treated by several disciplines, such as the concept of social justice, the artist in the modern world, urban public policy, or sustainability.
+- a specific problem or field that is treated by several disciplines, such as the concept of social justice, urban public policy, behavioral economics, or sustainability

 The independent interdisciplinary major includes a total of 10 to 12 courses in at least two disciplines and at least four courses from each of the two disciplines.
 At least four courses in the total must be at the 300-400 level.
 Each individualized major is supervised by a committee of three faculty members.